image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

+- Dev: hardened code against the_content being set to `null` by other plugins

 = 2.28.2 =

 - Fix: (Pro) prevent the caption overlay to always show when it is chosen to show for all images while the main option is disabled